syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/filtering-data.md

 {% endhighlight %}
 {% highlight c# tabtitle="Data.cs" %}
 {% include code-snippet/mention/filtering-data/allow-space/allow-space.cs %}
+{% endhighlight %}
 {% endtabs %}

 ![Allow spacing between search](../images/allow-spacing.png)

 ## Customize the suggestion item count

-With the large amount of datasource data bound for the Mention control, you can customize the number of list items to be displayed in the popup by using the [SuggestionCount](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SuggestionCount) property.
+With the large amount of data source data bound for the Mention control, you can customize the number of list items to be displayed in the popup by using the [SuggestionCount](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SuggestionCount) property.

-In the following example, the suggestion list for the popup is limited to eight data's.
+In the following example, the suggestion list for the popup is limited to eight data.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}